yeslogic/prince-docs/docs/server-integration.md

     "input": { <input options> },
     "pdf": { <pdf options> },
     "metadata": { <metadata options> },
-    "job-resource-count": <int>
 }
 ```
-The `input options` and `job-resource-count` are mandatory, the rest are optional and will default to the normal values.
+The `input` field is mandatory, the rest are optional and will default to the normal values.

 The `input options` object includes these fields: